mitosch/textual-terminal/README.md

 ### `default_colors`

 By default, textual-terminal uses the colors defined by the system (not the Textual colors).
-To use the textual background and foreground for "default" colors, set the option `default_colors`
+To use the Textual background and foreground colors for "default" ANSI colors, set the option `default_colors` to `textual`:

 ```python
 Terminal(command="htop", default_colors="textual")